 Effective August 1, 2015, court begins at 10:00 a.m.
 Chancery Court no longer has docket soundings.
 Court cases can be scheduled with the Clerk and Master's office (423-272-8150) or the Chancellor's office (423-272-4311).
 All jury trials and multi-day trials MUST be set by the Chancellor's office.
 Confirmation of the court date must be sent to both offices, either by order or letter.
 If you have problems getting a case scheduled, please call the Clerk and Master's office to set it for a pre-trial conference.
 Listed below are courts dates:

-Circuit Court Judge Beth Boniface will hear Chancery cases on the 3rd Monday of April and August.
+Circuit Court Judge Beth Boniface will hear Chancery cases on the 3rd Monday of August.
 There will be a day in December available if needed.
 Please contact the Clerk and Master's office if you want to set a case for her.

 Effective March 01, 2012, the Hawkins County Chancery Court will accept passport applications on behalf of the U.S. Department of State.
 U.S. Citizens planning international travel may apply for their passports Monday - Friday from 9:00 AM - 3:00 PM at 100 E. Main Street, Suite 316, Rogersville, TN 37857.